-If an analytical test method is developed by Alpha, it will be planned and executed in a well organized, scientifically supported manner.
+The introduction of a laboratory developed or non-standardized test method typically requires an enormous amount of planning and is assigned to a member of the technical staff who is equipped with the adequate resources to carry out the duties of method development and final evaluation.
 As method development proceeds, the modifications, changes, experiments, etc. are communicated to all involved personnel, in order to keep them abreast of those changes.